 Washburn is a very small town located in the state of Tennessee.
 With a population of 4,189 people and just one neighborhood, Washburn is the 142nd largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Washburn is generally considered to be a blue-collar town.
-49.57% of the Washburn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Washburn, you'll notice that it is more blue-collar than most other communities in America.
+49.57% of Washburn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Washburn is a town of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Washburn who work in office and administrative support (9.08%), healthcare (8.38%), and management occupations (5.89%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Washburn is worth considering.